-- If attending school ID is 97, the students' enrollment type will be includeInState = 'Y' N: SPED out-of-district.
+If attending school ID is 97, the students' enrollment type will be includeInState = 'Y' N: SPED out-of-district.
 (See Data Management Desk Guide).
-For includeInDistrict='R' Type N enrollment, a check will be run to ensure that essential includeInSchool = 'N' information, such as graduation or exiting from high school, is captured in the data even if that information is noted as a part of students' non-primary enrollment.
+For includeInDistrict='R' Type N enrollment, a check will be run to look for concurrent includeInSchool = 'N' enrollments for N with exit code 04 within the Grad and Completer Rosters.